Taylor Decker: Professional career

-Decker was drafted in the first round with the 16th overall pick by the Detroit Lions in the 2016 NFL Draft.
+Decker was selected in the first round with the 16th overall pick by the Detroit Lions in the 2016 NFL draft.

-On May 6, 2016, the Detroit Lions signed Decker to a fully guaranteed four-year, $10.96 million contract with a signing bonus of $6.17 million.
+On May 6, 2016, the Lions signed Decker to a fully guaranteed four-year, $10.96 million contract with a signing bonus of $6.17 million.
 Decker started all 16 games at the left tackle position in his rookie season and was the only player besides quarterback Matthew Stafford to play every snap on offense for the Lions.
+He was named to the PFWA All-Rookie Team.
 Decker was named the Lions Rookie of the Year for 2016 in voting by the Detroit Sports Broadcasters Association.

 On June 6, 2017, it was revealed that Decker had undergone shoulder surgery, and was ruled out for four to six months.
-He was placed on the physically unable to perform list to start the 2017 season.
+He was placed on the physically unable to perform (PUP) list to start the 2017 season.
 He was activated off PUP on November 11, 2017, and started the final eight games of the season at left tackle.

-On December 2, 2018, Decker caught a touchdown pass from Lions quarterback Matthew Stafford, when celebrating for the touchdown he threw the football into the stands.
+On December 2, 2018, Decker caught a touchdown pass from Matthew Stafford, when celebrating for the touchdown he threw the football into the stands.
 After the game Decker tweeted that this touchdown was his first touchdown ever, and he had been playing football since the first grade, and requested that he could get in contact with the fan who caught it.
 On December 3, 2018, Decker was put in contact with the fan that caught it and got his first ever touchdown ball back.

 On April 29, 2019, the Lions exercised the fifth-year option on Decker's contract.

 On September 1, 2020, Decker signed a five-year, $70.35 million contract extension with the Lions.
 Decker revealed in an interview with Pardon My Take, that he played the start of the 2020 season with appendicitis.

 On September 11, 2021, Decker was placed on injured reserve after undergoing finger surgery.
 He was activated on November 2, 2021.
+He appeared in and started nine games in the 2021 season.

-On January 2, 2022, in a game against the Seattle Seahawks, Decker scored his 2nd career touchdown on a pass from Tim Boyle.
+On January 2, 2022, in a game against the Seattle Seahawks, Decker scored his second career touchdown on a pass from Tim Boyle.
+Decker was awarded the 2022 media-friendly Good Guy Award by the Detroit Sports Media Association and Detroit chapter of the Pro Football Writers Association.
+In the 2022 season, he started in all 17 games.
+In the 2023 season, he appeared in and started 15 games.

+On July 29, 2024, Decker and the Lions agreed to a three–year, $60 million contract extension.
+In the 2024 season, he appeared in and started 14 games.